QuestForTetris/tetris-writeup/QFTASM_Cogol.md

 Once the architecture and assembly language were defined, the next step on the "software" side of the project was the creation of a higher-level language, something suitable for Tetris.
 Thus I created Cogol.
 The name is both a pun on "COBOL" and an acronym for "C of Game of Life", although it is worth noting that Cogol is to C what our computer is to an actual computer.

 Cogol exists at a level just above assembly language.
-Generally, most lines in a Gogol program each correspond to a single line of assembly, but there are some important features of the language:
+Generally, most lines in a Cogol program each correspond to a single line of assembly, but there are some important features of the language:

 - Basic features include named variables with assignments and operators that have more readable syntax.
 For example, `ADD A1 A2 3` becomes `z = x + y;`, with the compiler mapping variables onto addresses.
 - Looping constructs such as `if(){}`, `while(){}`, and `do{}while();` so the compiler handles branching.